The term “ideation” describes the process of generating new ideas. However, what exactly does it mean?

 The person who came up with the idea is never told how decision-makers received it, if it was discussed and why it didn’t end up being put into practice.
 To ensure your voice is heard, you need to know what the people in charge value.

 Product ideation is the process of generating, developing, and testing new product ideas, including those in the realm of app development.

 It’s an important step in bringing a new product, such as a mobile application, to market and can be done using various techniques.

-Following some simple rules, you can maximise your chances of success when converting your ideation to implementation.
+Following some simple rules, you can maximise your chances of success when converting your ideation to app development implementation.

 Passionate engineer who loves talking about Machine learning and ways to improve Software development practices.
 CEO and Director of Software Engineering of Wolfmatrix.